EspressoSystems/espresso-sequencer/README.md

 - Make sure [nix](https://nixos.org/download.html) is installed.
 - Activate the environment with `nix-shell`, or `nix develop`, or `direnv allow` if using [direnv](https://direnv.net/).
 - For installation without nix please see [ubuntu.md](./doc/ubuntu.md).

+## Documentation

+The rust code documentation can be found at [http://sequencer.docs.espressosys.com](http://sequencer.docs.espressosys.com).
+Please note the disclaimer about API stability at the end of the readme.

+To generate the documentation locally and view it in the browser, run

+    just doc --open

 ## Run the tests